All You Need To Know About Composting & How To Make Yours

 a cover or a lid,

-and optional a compost starter e.g. nitrogen, oxygen, microorganism.
+and a compost starter e.g. nitrogen, oxygen, and microorganisms.

 (Compost starters are not necessary if you have the right mixture of greens and browns).